celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 celocli account:new
 ```

-We copy the account details and assign the Private Key to the `ATTESTATION_SERVICE` environment variable:
+We copy the account details and assign the Private Key to the `ATTESTATION_KEY` environment variable:

 ```bash
 export ATTESTATION_KEY=<Private Key>
 ```

-The attestation service needs to be publicly available from the internet, allowing the users to send attestation requests to the server.
+The Attestation Service needs to be publicly available from the internet, allowing the users to send attestation requests to the server.
 So depending on how and where you are making available the service, you need to configure the `CELO_PROVIDER` variable pointing to that.

 For example: